ApprenticeAI/frapy/docs/topics/feed-exports.rst

 -   ``item_filter``: a :ref:`filter class <item-filter>` to filter items to export.

-    :class:`~scrapy.extensions.feedexport.ItemFilter` is used be default.
+    :class:`~frapy.extensions.feedexport.ItemFilter` is used be default.

     .. versionadded:: 2.6.0